WHAT ABOUT PAINT COLORS FOR YOUR HOUSE?

 What you will see in the images below are the harmonies of the color wheel translated into colors from the Sears Seroco historic palettes.
 Below on the left is our starting point, the wheel.
 On the right, are the Ben Moore colors, as translated from the historic colors.

 In some cases I have shown the Seroco colors to be more subdued in their BM editions.
 I prefer palettes that meld with their environments, so the BM & the Seroco don’t always look the same.
-The BM might be more muted, more toned.
+The BM colors that I have chosen might be more muted, or more toned.

 ANALOGOUS PAINT COLORS FOR YOUR HOUSE